Ali-Stanford/Diffusion_Flow_Matching_PointNet_CFD/README.md

-# Flow matching and diffusion models via PointNet for CFD on irregular geometries
+# Flow Matching and Diffusion Models via PointNet for Generating Fluid Fields on Irregular Geometries